|

 117. "...and way to slow," Onimex finished.

-So far, the Cardship was not responding
+So far, the Cardship was not reacting to it's loss of stability -- it's

-to it's loss of stability -- it's mass was too great.
+mass was too great.

 could achieve escape velocity or rise to a stable orbit

 at will.
-This situation was not
+She was in

 119. A 75 square-mile object does not stop on a